mapmanager/oligo-analysis/readme.md

  - rename repo to 'dapi-ring-analysis'.
 This is more general purpose than oligo

+#### Nov 6 - back in Sac

+ - Need to switch my naming of channels.
+Use 'DAPI' and 'CYTO' instead of 'green' and 'red'?

 ## As of Oct-31-2022, these are the installed python packages

 ```